 Toxic Spill In Hungary

-On October 4, a toxic spill began in Hungary, after its reservoir's retaining walls collapsed.
-They say that clean-up could takes months--maybe even a year!
+A toxic spill recently began in Hungary after its reservoir's retaining walls collapsed.
+Environmental officials said clean-up could takes months, maybe even a year!

 How would you even begin to try and clean up